Shimano Rollerbrakes

 The life cycle of a brake goes something like this: add small amount of grease (pea size amount) in addition to factory grease when installing a new brake.
 After some months, the grease is washed away by rain [if the bike is left out in the rain].
 The brake is now dry and has poor or nonexistent modulation which locks the wheel with the slightest pressure on the lever.
 A normal consumer would regrease the brake immediately at this point, but our bikes [bike-share fleet bikes] can go a few weeks between being checked by staff.
 If it is being ridden dry for weeks, the drum and/or shoes are damaged beyond repair.
 Regreasing at this point can bring the brake modulation back to normal levels temporarily, but the brake will lose all stopping power within a few weeks or months depending on how much it is ridden.

-Rebuilding of Rollerbrakes is not supported by Shimano, but mechanics have figured out for themselves how to do it, and so to extend the life of the brake.
+Rebuilding of some Rollerbrakes is not supported by Shimano, but mechanics have figured out for themselves how to do it, and so to extend the life of the brake.

 To disassemble a Rollerbrake, you may have to spread the tabs to separate the shell as shown in the photo above.
 Some Rollerbrakes, like the one in the photo below, are held together by a spring clip.
-Remove the circular spring clip which retracts the brake shoes, and removethe brake shoes.
+Remove the circular spring clip which retracts the brake shoes, and remove the brake shoes.
 You may leave the rollers and roller retainer in place unless you are going to clean them..

 Aaron Goss, of Aaron's Bicycle Repair in Seattle, has sent the two photos below of Rollerbrakes, fully disassembled and cleaned.
 These photos may be helpful when rebuilding a brake.
 The photo below is of a small, front Rollerbrake.